rubix-coder/ml-inference-using-aws-lambda-and-amazon-efs/README.md

 # Machine Learning Inference using AWS Lambda and Amazon EFS
-Repository for Deploying multiple machine learning models for inference on AWS Lambda and Amazon EFS
+Repository for deploying multiple machine learning models for inference on AWS Lambda and Amazon EFS

 ## Introduction